freshehr/openEHR-101/docs/ckm/CC2-CKM-template-review.md

+---
+title: CKM template review
-title: "CKM template review" permalink: CC2-CKM-template-review.html
+permalink: CC2-CKM-template-review.html
-summary: This section provides guidance on how to do a review of a template in Clinical Knowledge Manager. ---
+summary: This section provides guidance on how to do a review of a template in Clinical Knowledge Manager.

-# General Information
+---

+# Reviewing a template in CKM

+## Introduction

 One of the key points to be aware of at this stage is that you will be reviewing a dataset rather than finished data entry form or report.
 The